pganssle-talks/pycon-us-2023-timezones/_posts/0000-03-05-weird-zones.md

 And historically, some places have gone the other way as well.
 In Kwajalein Atoll in 1969, there were two September 30ths!

+OK so maybe you say, "Ok, daylight saving time transitions can happen at any time, and there can be millions of them, and any sort of chaos can happen about offset changes, but at least I can count on one thing — if I know someone's location, I know what time zone they're in."
+But I think you can see where this is going...

 [15s; T: 6m30s]

 --